Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: Numerical Results

-Fig.~\ref{fig:obs_source} compares the delay power spectrum for two observations on January 1, 2000: at 09:31:30 UTC, when the Galactic plane is along the horizon, and at 12:31:30 UTC, when the GC is below the horizon.
+Using the same telescope model, Fig.~\ref{fig:obs_source} compares the delay power spectrum for two observations on January 1, 2000: at 09:31:30 UTC, when the Galactic plane is along the horizon, and at 12:31:30 UTC, when the GC is below the horizon.
 We decompose the delay power spectrum into separate contributions from point sources (using the GLEAM catalogue) and diffuse emission (using the HASLAM map).
 The results show that spill-over is larger for diffuse emission ($\sim10^{10}~\mathrm{mK}^2$h$^{-3} \mathrm{Mpc}^3$ at $2000$~ns) compared to point sources ($\sim 10^{6}~\mathrm{mK}^2$h$^{-3} \mathrm{Mpc}^3$ at $2000$~ns).
 This difference arises due to the increased chromaticity of the diffuse emission, resulting in an apparent broader delay spectrum $S(\tau)$.
 The diffuse emission contribution also tapers off as baseline length increases.
 Fig.~\ref{fig:obs_source} clearly shows that, at both observation times, diffuse emission is concentrated around the horizon line, while point source emission predominantly originates from emissions in the main beam.
 Close inspection of the left-hand panels (GLEAM) exhibits faint lines (an example is denoted by a black arrow) of increased power running parallel to the horizon line.
 Each line originates from an increase in sensitivity due to the fourth sidelobe of the random layout appearing in Fig.~\ref{fig:stationbeams}.
-Furthermore, when the GC is located down, below the horizon (bottom left plot), a decrease in power level up to the beam limit is observed, compared to when the GC is up (top left plot).
-This decrease is attributed to the reduced density of point sources within the primary beamwidth.
+Furthermore, when the GC is below the horizon (bottom left plot), a notable increase in power is observed relative to when it is above the horizon (top left plot), extending to the beam limit.
+This increase is attributed to a higher source count and flux density within the primary beamwidth, as recorded by the GLEAM catalogue.
 In the central panels showing diffuse emission at both observation times, a decrease in diffuse power along the horizon is observed when the GC is below the horizon, compared to when it is at grazing angles, which explains the increased foreground spill-over when the GC is up.